-Select the entry calendar in the tree view.
+Select the Calendar entry in the tree view.
 The table now displays the current month.
-Each week has the lines Models - Hall I and schedules - Hall I. Select the cell schedules Hall I for Monday.
+Each week has the lines Models - Hall I and Schedules - Hall I. Select the Schedules - Hall I cell from Monday.
 Access the appropriate context menu, and select the Selecting schedules item to activate the schedule selection dialog.
-Select the schedule Hall, then click on the button Add to add this item to the results list.
-The complete identification Hall I. Hall, as derived from the schedule, is now displayed.
-Exit the dialog by clicking on ok; the Duration of series dialog is now displayed onscreen.
+Select the Hall schedule, then click on the Add button to add this item to the results list.
+The complete identification Hall I.Hall, as derived from the schedule, is now displayed.
+Exit the dialog by clicking on OK; the Duration of series dialog is now displayed on screen.
 Our schedule must be executed on a weekly basis, without any defined ending date, on days from Monday to Sunday.
-To define allocations to special days, access the Properties of the schedule Hall Calendar filling.
-This section also enables you to perform weekday allocation tasks.
+To define allocations to special days, access the Properties of the Hall Calendar filling schedule.
+It is also possible to carry out weekday allocation tasks there.
 No calendar filling is necessary for schedules Line I and Line II, as these schedules do not use any switching points with absolute times.

 Relative times will require model allocation tasks to be carried out, which we will proceed with as follows.
-Select the cell Model Hall I Monday.
-Access the appropriate context menu, and select select model to activate the model linking dialog.
-Select the model Workday, then add this item to the results list.
+Select the Model Hall I Monday cell.
+Access the appropriate context menu, and select Select model to activate the model linking dialog.
+Select the Workday model and add it to the results list.
 Click on OK to close the dialog; you will be asked to confirm whether this model should be defined as a default.
 Click on Yes: this model will now be linked to every Monday.
 If you click on No, the model will only be linked to this particular Monday.
 We shall activate this model for every Monday.
 You can now repeat this process for weekdays from Tuesday to Friday.
-However, a simpler possibility would be to access the page Properties-calendar filling for time model group Hall I, and to proceed with allocations from there.
+However, a simpler possibility would be to access the page Properties - Calendar filling for time model group Hall I, and to proceed with allocations from there.
 Select the model Workday for weekdays ranging from Tuesdays to Fridays, and select the model Holiday for special days.
 If you now switch back to the calendar view, you will see which models are allocated to which days.